-I have been getting a lot of questions lately about saving on textbooks and homeschooling curriculum, especially with more parents interested in homeschooling this fall.
+I have been getting a lot of questions lately about saving on textbooks and homeschooling curriculum.
 There are so many options and it can seem so expensive that shopping may be overwhelming at first, but here are some tips about how to navigate your options.

 Saving on Textbooks and Homeschool Curriculum